Yigidosantos9/DSA210-Term-Project/README.md

 ### Data Collection
 - Regularly log data in Excel and import it into Python using Pandas.
-- Clean and standardize data (e.g., convert hours to minutes).
+- Clean and standardize data for consistency and accuracy.

 ### Data Visualization
-- **Scatter plots** to explore relationships (e.g., screen time vs sleep quality, caffeine intake vs energy levels).
+- **Scatter Plots:** Explore relationships (e.g., lecture hours vs. total pick-ups).
+- **Bar Charts:** Compare social media vs. communication app pick-ups on busy vs. light days.
-- **Heatmaps** to visualize overall correlations between all tracked variables.
+- **Heatmaps:** Visualize overall correlations between tracked variables.
-- **Time series plots** to observe changes over time (e.g., screen time and sleep trends).
+- **Time Series Plots:** Observe changes over time (e.g., how pick-up patterns evolve).

 ### Hypothesis Testing
-- Test hypotheses such as:
-  - **H₀**: Screen time has no significant effect on sleep, energy, or caffeine consumption.
+- **H₀:** Lecture hours have no significant effect on pick-up frequency or type.
-  - **H₁**: Screen time significantly impacts sleep (duration and quality), energy, and caffeine intake.
+- **H₁:** Lecture hours significantly influence total pick-ups, social media pick-ups, and communication pick-ups.
-- Conduct **correlation significance tests** and **regression analysis** to determine if observed relationships are statistically meaningful.
+- Conduct correlation analysis and regression analysis to determine if observed relationships are statistically meaningful.
-- Example: Regression analysis to assess if higher screen time predicts shorter sleep duration or lower sleep quality.

 ### Trend Analysis
 - Analyze patterns over time, including:
+  - How pick-up behavior changes during exam periods.
+  - Whether cumulative stress (e.g., multiple busy days in a row) leads to more frequent pick-ups.
-  - How screen time and sleep patterns change during **exam periods**.
+  - How contextual factors like caffeine intake, gym, and sleep modulate pick-up frequency.
-  - Whether **cumulative effects** (e.g., consecutive poor sleep days) increase caffeine intake.
-  - Compare behaviors during **stressful periods (exams)** vs regular days to see how routines shift.
-  - Analyze how weather and gym activity together might explain deviations from expected trends (e.g., high energy despite long screen time).

-### Consideration of Contextual Factors (Weather)
-- Use **daily weather data** to **interpret unexpected patterns** (e.g., high screen time but high energy on a sunny day).
-- Weather will **not be a primary variable** but will be used to **explain anomalies** in energy or caffeine intake.
+  - The role of weather in influencing mood and phone usage.

 ---

 ## Example Analysis

+- **Lecture Hours vs. Total Pick-ups:**
-- **Screen time vs sleep quality**: Scatter plot and correlation coefficient.
+  Scatter plot with correlation coefficient.

-- **Caffeine intake on low-energy days**: Analyze if caffeine consumption increases when energy level is below 3.
-- **Time-series visualization**: Plot screen time and sleep quality to examine long-term trends and effects of reduced screen time.
-- **Exam periods vs normal days**: Compare averages to see how exams influence sleep, screen time, and caffeine intake.
+- **Social Media vs. Communication Pick-ups:**
+  Bar chart comparing app usage on heavy vs. light days.

+- **Time-Series Visualization:**
+  Tracking phone pick-up frequency over time, aligned with academic schedule.

+- **Regression Analysis:**
+  Predicting pick-up counts from lecture hours, adjusting for sleep, caffeine, gym, and weather.

 ---

 ## Findings (Expected Outcomes)

-Although I haven't completed data collection yet, I expect to find that:
+Although I haven’t completed data collection yet, I expect to find that:

-- **Higher screen time** will correlate with **shorter and lower-quality sleep**.
-- Poor sleep will result in **lower energy levels** the next day.
-- **Low energy days** will be associated with **higher caffeine consumption**.
+- **More lecture hours will be associated with higher total pick-ups.**
-- **Reducing evening screen time** may improve both sleep and energy levels.
-- **Weather and gym attendence** may help explain days that do not follow the general trend (e.g., feeling energetic despite high screen time).
+- **Both social media and communication pick-ups will increase on busy academic days.**
+- **Caffeine intake and lower sleep may amplify phone pick-up frequency.**
+- **Gym attendance may help reduce unnecessary pick-ups.**
+- **Weather conditions may influence phone usage patterns (e.g., more pick-ups on rainy days).**

 ---

 ## Limitations and Future Work

 ### Limitations:
-- **External factors** like exam periods or personal life events may influence sleep, energy, and caffeine intake.
+- External factors like exams or personal life events may influence phone behavior independently.
-- **Exam stress** might independently affect sleep and caffeine habits, potentially confounding results.
-- Data is based on **one individual**, limiting generalizability.
+- Initially limited to a small group of participants, although not restricted to only one person.
+- Other app categories (e.g., entertainment, news) are not explicitly tracked.

 ### Future Work:
-- **Expand the dataset** with more participants for broader analysis.
+- Expand dataset to include more participants from diverse backgrounds and departments.
-- **Longer observation periods** to capture more variability (e.g., holidays, non-stress periods).
+- Extend observation period to capture more variability and seasonal effects.
-- Add other factors like **exercise, diet quality, or mental health indicators** for deeper understanding of daily well-being.
+- Add other indicators like stress levels, academic performance, and mental health for deeper insights.

 ---